55adhikaribishal/lalupitaEcommerceSpringboot2025/README.md

 Please watch this video for demo **https://www.youtube.com/watch?v=AOD99pfOclI**

 **Please download the La Lupita demo and readme file if you want to see demo scrreen shots.** This is still at starting phase.
+I have deployed both angular and spring boot by creating docker image

 **Customer Module:**
  Customers can securely log in, generate tokens, and access authenticated APIs through JWT-based authentication and authorization system.